seanWLawrence/hendrix/README.md

-# Hendrix - Work in progress [not ready for use]
+# Hendrix

-An extensible CLI scaffolding tool for creating scripts, pages and configuration file boilerplates.
+A CLI scaffolding tool for creating scripts, pages and configuration file boilerplates.

 ## The problem